2022–present Nuevo León political crisis: Results

 The 2024 Congress of Nuevo León election produced a divided legislature.
 The Fuerza y Corazón por Nuevo León coalition—comprising the National Action Party (PAN), the Institutional Revolutionary Party (PRI), and the Party of the Democratic Revolution (PRD)—won 21 of 42 seats, falling one seat short of a simple majority.
 The Sigamos Haciendo Historia por Nuevo León coalition, made up of the National Regeneration Movement (Morena) and the Ecologist Green Party of Mexico (PVEM), and Citizens' Movement (MC) each secured ten seats, while the Labor Party (PT) obtained one.

 Impact

 The election brought an end to the PAN-PRI’s control over the legislative agenda.
-Neither the PRI-PAN-PRD coalition nor the informal MC-Morena-PT-PVEM bloc could reach the simple majority of 22 votes required to pass ordinary legislation, approve committee reports, or unilaterally control the legislative agenda.
+Neither the PRI-PAN-PRD coalition nor an informal MC-Morena-PT-PVEM bloc could reach the simple majority of 22 votes required to pass ordinary legislation, approve committee reports, or unilaterally control the legislative agenda.
 Both blocs also fell well short of the supermajority of 28 votes needed to amend the state constitution, ratify key appointments, or approve long-term public debt.
 Elected deputies and observers noted that the LXXVII Legislature would depend on negotiations and cross-party consensus to advance key priorities and resolve disputes over issues such as the budget, appointments, and pending legislation.

-The fragmented legislature led to prolonged negotiations between the García administration and opposition legislators.
-At the request of García, Secretary of the Interior Rosa Icela Rodríguez and Undersecretary César Yáñez Centeno mediated negotiations between the state government and opposition parties to achieve what federal authorities termed a "governability agreement".
-Following extended negotiations, García's administration and the PRI-PAN bloc reached a deal that enabled the approval of the 2025 state budget, which authorized approximately MX$8 billion in new debt for infrastructure projects.
-In return, the PRI-PAN-PRD bloc secured the payment of MX$1.757 billion in pending transfers to their municipalities and influence over several autonomous bodies.
-The accord also included the long-delayed appointment of a new Attorney General, which was finalized through an expedited procedure concurrent with the budget’s passage.